oconnor663/bao/docs/spec.md

 effective bytes of security, so it might be misleading to even offer the longer digest.

-### Why not use the full 64-byte BLAKE2b hash as the inner subtree hash size?
+### Why not use the full 64 bytes of BLAKE2b output?

 **Storage overhead.** Note that in the [Storage Requirements](#storage-requirements), the storage overhead is proportional to